- 2020-09-02 14:56:00

 Buying Used Bike from Garage Sale

-There's nothing wrong with getting a used bike from any weekend garage sale if it’s good deal as with anything its tipping point to save some money.
+There's nothing wrong with getting a used bike from any weekend garage sale if it’s good to deal as with anything it's a tipping point to save some money.
 So before making any specific purchase from someone or any bike garage sale do your research first if you’re looking for something specific.
-Online reviews are great source of getting to know some information.
+Online reviews are a great source of getting to know some information.

-If you are after a specific type of model there is plenty of information available on the manufacturer website to help you know what things to be careful when looking for options available around different bike yard sale.
+If you are after a specific type of model there is plenty of information available on the manufacturer's website to help you know what things to be careful when looking for options available around different bike yard sales.

-If you’re purchasing from any nearby garage sale, do ask for guide book of the bike which detail out the aspects of the bike such as frame, wheels and drive train.
+If you’re purchasing from any nearby garage sale, do ask for a guidebook of the bike which details the aspects of the bike such as frame, wheels, and drive train.

-Buying anything second hand is always an excellent way to save a few dollars but such a saving is not without risk.
-When buying a second-hand bicycle be sure to ask a lot of questions such as why are they intend to sell it, how long it has been used and did it ever been crash and so on.
+Buying anything second-hand is always an excellent way to save a few dollars but such a saving is not without risk.
+When buying a second-hand bicycle be sure to ask a lot of questions such as why are they intend to sell it, how long it has been used and did it has ever been crashed, and so on.
 If the seller gets impatient about any of these then question the purchase of it.

 What to examine before the purchase from Bike Yard Sale

 a) The frame is the foundation of the bike and it would be the most important part to ensure without fault is crucial.
-It is more costly to repair a frame compared to other parts of the bike such as chains, tires, brakes etc. Make sure to check the frame for any dents, scratches or any unusual bends.
-Be careful to check out any small crack that could lead to tragic failure and hurt someone riding it and same goes to look after any corrosion.
+It is more costly to repair a frame compared to other parts of the bike such as chains, tires, brakes, etc. Make sure to check the frame for any dents, scratches, or unusual bends.
+Be careful to check out any small crack that could lead to tragic failure and hurt someone riding it and the same goes to look after any corrosion.

-b) Drive train is a closed circuit that pushes the bike and comprises of the cranks, chains, chain rings, cassette, derailleurs and shifters all together as it directly effects the efficiency of shifting.
-All of these components are replaceable but costly, so it's better to assessing their condition beforehand.
-If single deteriorated component isn't fully indicative the whole drivetrain will be required to replace and so on the other parts connected will likely to be replaced as well.
+b) Drive train is a closed circuit that pushes the bike and comprises the cranks, chains, chainrings, cassette, derailleurs, and shifters all together as it directly affects the efficiency of shifting.
+All of these components are replaceable but costly, so it's better to assess their condition beforehand.
+If a single deteriorated component isn't fully indicative the whole drivetrain will be required to replace and so on the other parts connected will likely to be replaced as well.
 So start checking the cranks for any damage similar to what you are looking for when checking the frame; scratches, dents, chips or bends.

 d) Look out for those brakes which should similarly behave to the derailleurs and shifters, moving freely without resistance.